westtos/Discord-Fake-Verification-Bot/README.md

-First once you download the file, make sure you have pythong 3.9+.
+First once you download the file, make sure you have python 3.9+.
 Next step run the install batch file.
 Next get your bot token that you wanna use (common sense) and then put it in config Then simply run the Main.py file